duytq94/flutter-intro-slider/README.md

 <h1 align="center">FLUTTER INTRO SLIDER</h1>

-<p align="center">A plugin to help you make intro screens to show the major features of your app.
-You can change the image, button, text style, color, and more things.
-Create intro screens is never been more quick and easy than this</p>
+<p align="center">Flutter Intro Slider is a flutter plugin that helps you make a cool intro for your app.
+Create intro has never been easier and faster</p>

-# Table of Contents
+## Table of Contents
   - [Installing](#installing) - How to install
   - [Demo](#demo) - How this plugin works
   - [Code example](#code-example) - How to use